JSX & MDX

 escapeEntities("<p>Hello World</p>");

-Here's an example which shows all the differences in a single file:
+Here's an example which shows the differences in a single file:

 export default async function () {